vaitheeshwaran/Github_basic_command/README.md

  7  vi README.md

- 8  git add README.md
+ 8  git add README.md (OR) git add . # To add all changes you have made

- 9  git commit -m "first commit"
+ 9  git commit -m "first commit" (OR) git commit -a -m "commit msg" # To appen all your addfiles

  10  git push -u origin master